LME copper dips; U.S., China stimulus eyed

 But losses in the metals market were reined in by hopes of further stimulus from top copper consumer China after Premier Wen Jiabao said Beijing would step up efforts to boost the economy, though investors were mindful that stimulus efforts would take time to bear fruit.

-Three-month copper on the London Metal Exchange ended at $7,590 a tonne down from Friday's close of $7,700.
+Three-month copper on the London Metal Exchange declined to $7,684 a tonne at 1451 GMT, from Friday's close of $7,700.
 Prices had rallied 1.9 percent to a one-week high at $7,730 on Friday on relief over the Chinese growth data.

-In New York, the COMEX September contract dropped 1.90 cents, or 0.5 percent, to settle at $3.4850 per lb.
-Dealings appeared consolidative after Friday's surge.

-COMEX copper volume reached around 35,550 lots in late New York trade, down nearly 30 percent from the 30-day norm, preliminary Thomson Reuters data shows.

 "The market is expecting further easing in China ... and people are also expecting the Fed to do something (to stimulate the economy), and so Bernanke's testimony will be the focus of attention tomorrow," said Andrey Kryuchenkov, an analyst at VTB Capital.

-Investors await comments due on Tuesday and Wednesday from U.S. Federal Reserve Chairman Ben Bernanke on his stance on supporting the flagging U.S. recovery.
+Investors will await comments due Tuesday and Wednesday from U.S. Federal Reserve Chairman Ben Bernanke on his stance on supporting the flagging U.S. recovery.

 The Fed last month expanded efforts to keep long-term interest rates low but held off from launching a third round of outright bond purchases that would expand its balance sheet, a form of stimulus known as quantitative easing.